-A video job description is typically used to describe the concept of a job description that features one or more videos to help market the job opening, attract, and engage talent.
+A video job description is typically used to describe the concept of a job description that features one or more videos to help market the job opening, and attract and engage talent.

 What are some examples of video job descriptions?